Determining the outcome of a match (association football): Determining the winner of a drawn match

 Normally these are applied in the order listed above — i.e. for a two legged match, extra time is played if the away goals rule does not determine a victor.
 After extra time, if the score is still level, a penalty shoot-out takes place.

 In a few cup competitions extra time is ignored completely and the game goes directly to penalties.
-Most of the time this applies to the whole tournament and as is decided before the tournament begins, but on rare occasions can be decided for individual games before kick off.
+Most of the time this applies to the whole tournament and is decided before the tournament begins, but on rare occasions can be decided for individual games before kick off.
 Examples of where this happens include the EFL Cup and County Cups.

 History

 Before 1863

 Most codes of football from before 1863 provided only one means of scoring (typically called the "goal", although Harrow football used the word "base").
 The two major exceptions (the Eton field game and Sheffield rules, which borrowed the concept from Eton) both used the "rouge" (a touchdown, somewhat similar to a try in today's rugby) as a tie-breaker.